samdelam/gamechanger/README.md

 - Make sure you allow autoplay for the webpage on your browser so the sounds play correctly
 - On the cover, you'll see a `⚙️` button.
 Click there to edit the game and Apply the changes when you're done
 - Alternatively, you can `Download config.json` file.
 That file can be imported as a config with the `Upload` button to import all settings next time you visit the page
+- The overall structure works on mobile and other devices, but it's not completely responsive, so you might see a few bugs.
+I recommend using a large monitor or TV to properly display everything

 ## Installation